nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Enhance `find` command to allow multiple types of prefixes to be used for each `find` command

 **Feature Flaw in Current Implementation**
 Currently, users can only use one type of prefix for each `find` command.
 As such, users are unable to use multiple types of prefixes within the same `find` command.
 For example, `find n/John p/98765432` is an invalid command.

 **Proposed Enhancement**
 Enhance `find` command to allow multiple types of prefixes to be used for each `find` command.
 When multiple types of prefixes are specified, the `find` command returns all guest(s) and vendor(s) that match all the specified fields.
 For example, `find n/John p/98765432` will return all guest(s) and vendor(s) that have the name John and the phone number 98765432

+### Restrict special characters in the address field

+**Feature Flaw in Current Implementation**
+Currently, the address field accepts any character, including symbols like `$`, `%` or emojis, which are generally uncommon in typical addresses.
+This may result in inconsistent data entries and impact the professionalism and readability of the contact list.

+**Proposed Enhancement**
+Introduce validation for the address field to allow only common address characters (letters, numbers, spaces, commas, etc.) while restricting uncommon symbols and emojis.
+This will maintain consistent and realistic address entries.

+### Set a character limit for each tag to prevent truncation

+**Feature Flaw in Current Implementation**
+Currently, tags without a character limit may result in overflow issues, which can cause tags to be truncated in the display.
+This makes it difficult for users to read and understand the full tag, impacting the usability and clarity of the information.

+**Proposed Enhancement**
+Introduce a character limit for each tag (e.g., 50 characters) to prevent truncation.
+This will ensure that tags remain fully visible, concise, and easy to read, preserving the clarity and effectiveness of tag usage within the interface.

+### Support for multiple currencies in budget tracking

+**Feature Flaw in Current Implementation**
+Currently, BridalBuddy's budget tracking feature only supports the dollar symbol (`$`), which may not be suitable for users in countries where other currency symbols (such as `£`, `€`, `¥`, etc.) are standard.
+This limitation can lead to confusion and reduce usability for international users who need their local currency symbol represented.

+**Proposed Enhancement**
+Update the budget tracking feature to allow users to input their preferred currency symbol.
+This enhancement would enable planners to use a symbol that reflects their local currency, making the budget tracking experience more intuitive and globally accessible.
+This change would improve clarity and provide a more personalized experience for users in various regions.

 --------------------------------------------------------------------------------------------------------------------